RedlineResearch/floorplan/README.md

 Floorplan is written in Haskell and must be [built with stack](https://docs.haskellstack.org/en/stable/README/).
-Once you have stack installed on your system, you should be able to run the build command and everything should Just Work&trade;:
+Once you have stack installed on your system, you should be able to run the build command and everything should just work:

 ```bash
 $ stack build